Christianity in Nepal: 1951–1990

 Unlike that in India and other countries which had been colonized, the Protestant church in Nepal was established under indigenous leadership, with a clear line of separation between the church and missionary organizations.
 David Mukhia and his wife Premi, who were ethnically Nepali Christians from India, established Ram Ghat church in Pokhara in 1952, which is generally known as Nepal's first church.

+On April 8, 1953, a fellowship was established in the Putalisadak area by early evangelists Mr. C. K. Athially and Mr. C. G. George, which subsequently developed into the Bethshalom Putalisadak Church.
+It stands as the first church established within the Kathmandu Valley.
+Distinguishing itself over the decades by adhering strictly to an indigenous church model, the congregation transitioned towards total local self-governance, financial independence from foreign mission boards, and contextualized cultural worship practices.

 Tir Bahadur Dewan and his wife Ratan, also Nepalis who had lived in India, established a fellowship in Bhaktapur in 1954.
 In 1957 a group of Nepali Christians from Kalimpong, led by Robert Karthak, Rajendra Kumar Rongong and including Gyaani Shah and Elizabeth Franklin, established a fellowship in Kathmandu, later known as Nepal Isai Mandali.
 This would eventually become one of the largest churches in Nepal.
 From the 1960s, Christians encountered increasing legal problems, with prosecutions being brought for proselytism and conversion (see Political and Legal Situation).

 Despite legal obstacles, the Nepali Protestant church grew slowly but steadily in the period up to 1990.
 Norma Kehrberg, drawing on the work of the Nepal Church History Project, estimates this growth as follows: